fmidev/aviation-message-archiver/src/doc/README.md

     - `connection` (mandatory) - Connection configuration section.

-      The connection is established lazily upon first message to be published to the broker.
+      The connection is established lazily upon publishing the first message to the broker.
 In case the connection has been closed since publishing the last message, it will be automatically re-established.

       For connection properties, a recommended convention is to use indirect values.
 Recommended format for